braidchat/braid/developing.md

 ## Other Profile Options

-In the project folder, create a profil
+In the project folder, create a profile
 ```clojure
 {:chat
  {:env {